JCMisa/university-library/README.md

 Drizzle docs:

 - to generate migration folder, run: npx drizzle-kit generate
-- to run migration, run: npx drizzle-kit migrate
+- to run migration, run:
+  npx drizzle-kit migrate
 - to simplify, go to package.json and add scripts that run same commands

+Auth JS docs:

+- to install authjs, run:
+  npm install next-auth@beta bcryptjs
+- run this to generate mandatory env variable for authjs: npx auth secret
+- crete new auth.ts file in the root of our directory
+- inside api folder create auth folder and then inside create [...nextauth] folder and inside create route.ts
+- create file named middlware.ts in the root of directory